-Post rains comes the beautiful months of festivals.
-In India we have abundance in terms of festivity.
+Post rains come the beautiful months of festivals.
+In India, we have an abundance in terms of festivity.
 Every caste, culture, religion have some festival or the other which flows in through the months.

-We start with the holy month of Shravan, followed by the Ramzaan, then the Ganpati, which in turn takes you through the Navratris and then not to forget Diwali and Christmas.
+We start with the holy month of Shravan, followed by Ramzaan, then the Ganpati festival, which in turn takes you through the Navratris, and then not to forget Diwali and Christmas.
 So the celebrations are endless and so is our food.

-• Plan your day and your meals in advance.
-For eg: when you know you would have a dinner or lunch commitment, which would be a heavy meal try and cut the other meal to half, so as to balance your days caloric intake.
+Plan your day and your meals in advance.
+For example, when you know you have a dinner or lunch commitment, which will be a heavy meal, try and cut the other meal to half, so as to balance your day’s caloric intake.

-• Avoid deep fried foods as much as possible, but if you end up eating restrict it to a small piece.
+Avoid deep fried foods as much as possible, but if you end up eating them, restrict your portions to a small piece.

-• Add in metabolism boosting foods like green tea, lemon grass, red chillies, pepper, cinnamon, etc regularly.
+Include metabolism-boosting foods like green tea, lemon grass, red chillies, pepper, and cinnamon regularly.

-• Most importantly remember to eat on time and moderation should always be your key.
+Most importantly remember to eat on time and let moderation always be your key.

 Malavika Athavale is Consulting Nutritionist at Eatrite – The Nutrition Clinic.